-Previously undisclosed documents reveal that state Rep. Jerry Govan was cleared of harassment in an investigation after a female staffer complained of unwanted hugs coming from the Orangeburg Democrat.
+Previously undisclosed documents reveal that state Rep. Jerry Govan was cleared of sexual harassment in an investigation after a female staffer complained of unwanted hugs coming from the Orangeburg Democrat.

 - S.C.
 Statehouse